 Mark M. Udden, MD, Chair

-Dr. Udden, a board certified hematologist and internist, is Chief of Benign Hematology and Professor of Medicine at Baylor College of Medicine (BCM) in Houston, Texas.
+Dr. Udden, a board-certified hematologist and internist, is Chief of Benign Hematology and Professor of Medicine at Baylor College of Medicine in Houston, Texas.
 He is Chief of Hematology at the Ben Taub General Hospital and Harris Health Smith Clinic.
-He is also an Attending Physician in the Baylor Clinic and consults at Baylor Saint Luke's Medical Center and the Texas Children's Hospital Pavilion for Women.
+He is also an attending physician in the Baylor Clinic and consults at Baylor Saint Luke's Medical Center and the Texas Children's Hospital Pavilion for Women.
 He has a special interest in sickle cell disease and hematology of pregnancy.
 He also co-chairs the second-year medical student course in hematology/oncology and has an active teaching role for resident and fellowship training at Baylor.

 He has served at Baylor as Core Clerkship Director for Internal Medicine from 1990 to 2007 and Chairman of the Longitudinal Ambulatory Care Experience course from 1994 to 1999.
 He was an adjunct Assistant then Associate Professor in the Biomedical Engineering Department at Rice University from 1983 until 1992.

 Dr. Udden is Chair of the American Board of Internal Medicine (ABIM) Hematology Board.
-He is also Chair of the ABIM Hematology Board Exam Committee.
 He is a fellow of the American College of Physicians.
 At Baylor, he has received numerous teaching awards including the Barbara and Corbin J. Robertson, Jr. Presidential Award for Excellence in Education in 2008 and the Master Clinician Lifetime Award in 2013.

 He received his undergraduate degree from the Massachusetts Institute of Technology and his medical degree from The University of Texas Southwestern Medical School.
 He completed his residency in internal medicine and a fellowship in hematology at Baylor College of Medicine.